eroots/pyMT/docs/content/misc/DISCLAIMER.rst

 	* In this instance, the :ref:`Map Viewer` is not initialized properly, and no site locations are shown.
 	* The workaround is to re-sort the station locations (e.g., sort by west-east then re-sort back to default) and click the forward or back button.
 These operations should get the stations plotting.

-* When multiple datasets are loaded, the misfit table may not be properly updated to reflect the currently selected dataset.

 * Rotating the data / stations using the 'Azimuth' box has a few associated bugs
 	* The station locations and annotations in the :ref:`Map Viewer` may not be accurate
         * Non-zero azimuths also do something with the ordering of the stations in :ref:`Map Viewer`, and cycling through stations with the :ref:`Forward and Back Buttons` changes the order on the map.
 Will try to fix this.